 What training do we provide?

-From July 2016, the existing GCP1 training was replaced by 4 bite-size Principles of Good Clinical Practice sessions.
+Research training for Non CTIMP studies is provided in four bite size sessions.
 If you are new to research, you will need to attend two sessions in the first instance.
 Those who have completed previous training are only required to attend one session (although researchers are welcome to attend more if they wish).
 It is recommended that the chosen session is appropriate to your role in the research study.

 The training is valid for 3 years.
 It is recommended that the decision as to which sessions are appropriate for you to attend should be taken in collaboration with the Principal Investigator to best facilitate the research.